The Rollercoaster Explained

 The title of this blog needs a little explaining.
 Why “watching the rollercoaster”?
 Parents are all aware of the rollercoaster that is raising kiddos.
 It’s all about the ups and the downs.
 The screams of joy and terror.
 And a fair amount of throwing up along the way.

-As I am facing the task of my kiddo entering the teenage years, I am becoming more frightened of this next evolution of the rollercoaster.
-I could handle the circular mine car coaster, that went slightly faster than I could walk.
-I could even handle the kiddie coasters at the State Fair.
+As I have faced the task of raising my kiddo through the teenage years, I have become more aware of how challenging this phase of the rollercoaster can be (especially when technology is involved).
+I could handle the circular mine car coaster of the younger years, that went slightly faster than I could walk.
+I could even handle the kiddie coasters at the State Fair, of elementary school.
 Stomach churning, but no flips.
-But soon, I will face the Corkscrews of teenage years.
-Yikes.
+But now, I am in the midst of the Corkscrews of teenage years.
+High speed and flips when you least expect it!
+Yikes!